Guide to make the best choice on purchasing a generator

 Extension Cords

-Only ever use a generator outside, at least 15 feet from the house, to avoid carbon monoxide poisoning.
-As such, only outdoor-rated extension cords should ever be used to bring power to the appliances you need.
-As more power is needed for larger appliances, also be sure that the cord you are using is strong enough to carry the electrical load.
+Only use a generator outside, at least 15 feet from the house, to avoid poisoning from carbon monoxide.
+As such, only outdoor-rated extension cords should ever be used to power your needed appliances.
+As more power is required for larger appliances, also be sure that the cord you are using is strong enough to carry the electrical load.

-• An outdoor rating means that the jacket will be thicker and more durable than most cords in your house.
-Some also have a built-in GFCI to protect you if it is damp out.
+• An outdoor rating means the jacket will be thicker and more durable than most cords in your house.
+Some also have a built-in GFCI to protect you if it is damp.

-• There are even cords with lighted ends to find them more easily in the dark.
+• Even cords with lighted ends can be found more easily in the dark.

 • Don’t get a cord longer than you need.
 Too much length will take away from the power delivered.

 • If you need extra plugs, use a power splitter.
-Splitters use either the standard outlets or the locking outlets, depending on your needs.
+Depending on your needs, splitters use either the standard or the locking outlets.

 • Safely adds to the runtime of the unit before it needs refueling.

-• Some have two hoses for connecting to two parallel inverter generators at the same time.
+• Some have two hoses that connect to two parallel inverter generators simultaneously.

-• Most are made specifically for a particular model, so be sure to check specifications before buying one.
-If you’re interested in learning more, check out our B.E.R.G.S.
-Fuel Extender Buying Guide
+• Most are made specifically for a particular model, so check specifications before buying one.
+To learn more, check out our B.E.R.G.S.
+Fuel Extender Buying Guide.

 • Some manufacturers make fitted covers for specific models.